DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/SUPABASE_AUTH_SETUP.md

 3. Check browser console for detailed error messages
 4. Ensure email verification is working (check spam folder)

-Your VoiceFinance app now has enterprise-grade authentication powered by Supabase! 🎉
+Your FinSay app now has enterprise-grade authentication powered by Supabase! 🎉